 This website has an interactive means test calculator, to help you determine if you will qualify for Chapter 7 bankruptcy.
-This site also provides specific information based on where you live, like links to your local bankruptcy court and state bankruptcy forms, the median income in your state for purposes of determining Chapter 7 eligibility, and your state law bankruptcy exemption amounts.
+This site also provides specific information based on where you live, like links to local bankruptcy courts, the median income in your state for purposes of determining Chapter 7 eligibility, and your state law bankruptcy exemption amounts.

 One-stop shopping when it comes to coping with financial trouble.
-The website includes comprehensive information on , dealing with debt and credit problems, handling collection agencies, dealing with student loan debt, repairing credit, and more.
+The website includes comprehensive information on handling problems with debt, dealing with collection agencies and debt buyers, coping with student loan debt, repairing and rebuilding credit, and more.

 This Nolo-affiliated site provides bankruptcy information from Nolo's editors and outside bankruptcy experts.